kleithegreat/second-brain/tamu/3S24/CSCE_314/notes/haskell/12_Monads_and_more.md

 - One approach would be to declare a special version of the functor class for each number of arguments.
 	- This would be tedious and would not scale well.
 	- It is not clear how many versions we would need.
-- Using the idea of curring, we can make a version of `fmap` for functions with any number of arguments.
+- Using the idea of currying, we can make a version of `fmap` for functions with any number of arguments.
 	```haskell
 	pure :: a -> f a
 	(<*>) :: f (a -> b) -> f a -> f b